Gazeux33/Build-a-LLM/README.md

 ## Architecture

-The model is based on the transformer architecture (only the decoder part) from the paper Attention is All You Need by Google Brain (2017)
+The model is based on the transformer architecture from the paper Attention is *All You Need by Google Brain (2017)*

 | Technologies   |
 |----------------|